 Quick Start Guide

-Just like Redis GoFr also supports connection to SQL(MySQL and Postgres) databases based on configuration variables.
+Just like Redis, GoFr supports connection to various SQL-compatible databases (MySQL, MariaDB, PostgreSQL, and Supabase) based on configuration variables.

 Setup

-Users can run MySQL and create a database locally using the following Docker command:
+Users can run MySQL/MariaDB and create a database locally using the following Docker command:

-Access test_db database and create table customer with columns id and name
+Access test_db database and create table customer with columns id and name.
+Change mysql to mariadb as needed:

 docker exec -it gofr-mysql mysql -uroot -proot123 test_db -e "CREATE TABLE customers (id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) NOT NULL);"

-Now the database with table is ready, we can connect our GoFr server to MySQL
+Now the database with table is ready, we can connect our GoFr server to MySQL/MariaDB.

 Configuration & Usage

-After adding MySQL configs .env will be updated to the following.
+After adding MySQL/MariaDB configs .env will be updated to the following.
+Use DB_DIALECT=mysql for both MySQL and MariaDB.

 # configs/.env